 Peter F. Green — Deputy Laboratory Director, Science and Technology

 Peter F. Green is the deputy laboratory director for Science and Technology and the chief research officer for NREL.
-He is also a member of the executive committee for the Department of Energy National Laboratory Chief Research Officers.

 In his role as deputy laboratory director for Science and Technology, Green is responsible for NREL’s science and research goals, strengthening the laboratory’s core capabilities, and enhancing NREL’s research portfolio.
 In addition, he oversees the Laboratory Directed Research and Development Program, NREL-university interactions, and the postdoctoral research program.